 To carry further the study of normal families of bicomplex holomorphic functions particularly to consider the dynamics of bicomplex holomorphic functions, we propose the following more general definition of normality.

-\begin{definition} A family $\boldsymbol F$ of bicomplex holomorphic functions defined on a domain $D \subseteq \mathbb{T}$ is said to be \textbf{normal} in $D$ if every sequence in $\boldsymbol F$ contains a subsequence which on compact subsets of $D$ either converges uniformly to a limit function or converges uniformly to $\infty$. $\boldsymbol F$ is said to be \textbf{normal at a point} $z\in D$ if it is normal in some neighborhood of $z$ in $D$. \end{definition} \begin{remark} We say that a sequence $\{w_n\}$ of bicomplex numbers converges to $\infty$ if and only if the norm $\{\|w_n\|\}$ congerges to $\infty$. \end{remark}
+\begin{definition} The family $\boldsymbol F$ of bicomplex holomorphic functions defined on a domain $D \subseteq \mathbb{T}$ is said to be \textbf{normal} in $D$ if every sequence in $\boldsymbol F$ contains a subsequence which on compact subsets of $D$ either converges uniformly to a limit function or converges uniformly to $\infty$. $\boldsymbol F$ is said to be \textbf{normal at a point} $z\in D$ if it is normal in some neighborhood of $z$ in $D$. \end{definition} \begin{remark} We say that the sequence $\{w_n\}$ of bicomplex numbers converges to $\infty$ if and only if the norm $\{\|w_n\|\}$ congerges to $\infty$. \end{remark}

-We note that our proofs of the Bicomplex Montel Theorem work also in this situation.
-However, as for one complex variable, the converse of Theorem \ref{Montel} will not remain valid with this more complete definition of normality (see \cite{27}).
+We note that our proofs of the Bicomplex Montel Theorem work in this situation too.
+However, as for one complex variable, the converse of Theorem \ref{Montel} will not remain valid with this more complete definition of the normality (see \cite{27}).

-\begin{remark} Both the situations in the last definition may occur simultaneously.
+\begin{remark} Both situations in the last definition may occur simultaneously.
 For example, consider the family $\{R^{\circ n}(w) \mid \ R(w)=w^2\mbox{ and } n\in \mathbb N \}$ of bicomplex holomorphic functions on $\mathbb {T}$.
 Then, by using the idempotent representation and results from one complex variable theory of normal families, we find that this family is normal on $A\cup B$, where

 and